 I came upon this artist through Instagram, so as far as seeking out decks that work for an individual, 21st Century tech and divination make inevitable connections.
 I found this one in such a way and felt like it was a different take on the way I could broaden a card reading.

 These cards work best as a single pull but I can pair them with any deck as well.
 They're not an every day deck, but more or less when I'm trying to create or inspire anything of a positive or uplifting nature around me.

 The Illustrated Herbiary

 by Maia Toll

-This is my most recent acquisition, and I'm rather in love with all the color and the rich artwork.
+I love the vibrancy of this deck, and all the color and the rich artwork.
 I'll be honest, the sun's face bothers me slightly, and if you feel this way too, I get it.
-I love that this deck is all flora, and includes the ones I use most often, and I know anyone involved in magickal practice would as well.
+I love that this deck is all flora, though, and includes the ones I use most often, and I know anyone involved in a similar magickal practice would as well.
 There's at least half a deck of trees and flowers that I have more to learn about, but have always admired.
 Growing up with a master gardener for a mom, this deck hits home in a really special way.
 The book is concise and easy to take in as well.